Bug report #3830

 I could not get this done using any of the repository here.

-#6 Updated by hamish - almost 10 years ago
+#6 Updated by hamish - over 10 years ago

 ubuntu 11.04/natty ships libgdal1-1.6.0 (pkg ver 1.6.3-4) as the default.